 Japanese Plates and Bowls

-Japanese plates and bowls generally have cute designs or prints on them to make your dining experience more beautiful.
+Japanese plates and bowls generally have cute designs or prints to make your dining experience more beautiful.
 The exceptions are those made with traditional Japanese ceramics, such as gorgeous raku ware.
 Japanese tableware consists of soup bowls, stew bowls, rice bowls, flat rectangular plates to serve meat or fish, saucers, and trays.

 Japanese Flower Vase